danReynolds/EARTH121/lessons/MineralAndEnergyResources.md

 Large, heavy sediment grains tend to be deposited in more agitated water than do smaller, lighter ones.

-Mineral particles of high density an be concentrated because of the sorting out and washing away of mineral particles of lower density.
+Mineral particles of high density can be concentrated because of the sorting out and washing away of mineral particles of lower density.

 The concentrations of heavy minerals that form in this manner are called placers and are associated with areas of high water agitation, such as streams or beaches.